WordPress/meta-environment/README.md

    with with username `admin` and password `password`.

+### Updating

+When new sites are added to the repository, you'll need to re-provision your local copy in order to obtain the new site.

+1. If the new site is not part of an existing multisite/multi-network installation, then you can simply run `vagrant halt && vagrant up --provision`.
+1. If the new site is part of an existing installation (like `wordpressorg.dev`), then you'll need to delete the `public_html` folder and database for that site, and then run `vagrant halt && vagrant up --provision`.
+Don't forget to backup any uncommitted patches that you're working on.

+If you're upgrading from an older copy of WME -- prior to December 4, 2014 -- then the best way to upgrade is just to start from scratch, since the repository has changed so much.
+Prior to the 4th, WME was a full fork of Varying Vagrant Vagrants, including the virtual machine, rather than just a collection of scripts that runs in an existing VVV installation.

 ### Notes

 * **Subversion client version conflicts:** Subversion repositories are checked out using version 1.8 inside the